NVIDIA/aistore/cmd/cli/resources/etl.md

 `ais etl build --from-file=CODE_FILE --runtime=RUNTIME [--deps-file=DEPS_FILE]`

-Builds and initializes ETL from provided `CODE_FILE` that contains transformation function named `transform`.
+Builds and initializes ETL from provided `CODE_FILE` that contains a transformation function named `transform`.
-The `transform` function must take `input_bytes` (raw bytes of the objects) as parameters and return transformed object (also raw bytes which will be saved into new object).
+The `transform` function must take `input_bytes` (raw bytes of the objects) as parameters and return the transformed object (also raw bytes that will be saved into a new object).

-> The ETL simply crashes if the function panics or throws exception.
+> The ETL crashes if the function panics or throws an exception.
 > Therefore, error handling should be done inside the function.

-Note: as of AIStore v3.2 only `python3` and `python2` runtimes are supported.
+Note: currently only `python3` and `python2` runtimes are supported.

 ### Example